By: Jason Jowers

 If you missed the live event, you can watch the YouTube archived recording on the webinar event page.
 Free continuing education credits for this event are still available for licensed social workers, professional counselors, case managers, Certified Family Life Educators, and family therapists.
 The Case Management CE credits are available through December 2022 and the UT Social Work CE credits through December 2023.

 And be sure and join us for our next SBCY Series webinars coming up in February 2022, which you can RSVP for now!
-And sign up for our FD mailing list to stay up to date on future 2022 SBCY programming!
+And be sure to stay up to date on future 2022 SBCY programming!